HausDAO/daohaus-website/docs/devs/dev-proposals.md

 Fields:

 - Details
+- Applicant
+- Payment Requested
-- Recipient
+- Loot Requested
 - Tribute Offered
-- Loot Requested is calculated in the proposal settings

-##### Trade Proposal
+### Trade Proposal

 The trade proposal is a simple swap between the proposer and the DAO at a proposed price.